13 Things That No Longer Gross You Out Once You Become a Parent

-Before becoming a parent, the idea of puke, boogers, your mum wiping something off your face with spit, and anything having to do with poop likely grossed you out, which is totally understandable.
-But after you have your first child, it's like a switch flips and all of a sudden nothing is too disgusting to handle anymore — it's a weird gift, but a gift all the same.
+Before becoming a parent, the idea of puke, boogers, your parent wiping something off your face with spit, and anything having to do with poop likely grossed you out, which is totally understandable.
+But after you have your first child, it’s like a switch flips and all of a sudden nothing is too disgusting to handle anymore – it’s a weird gift, but a gift all the same.

 Read through for 13 gross things that no longer phase you after having kids.

 - Poop.
 The smell of poop, sight of poop, poop all over your child’s body and clothes, poop all over you – none of it matters anymore.